Hysteresis in the freeze-thaw cycle of emulsions and suspensions: Conclusion outlook

 \section{Conclusion \& outlook}

 To summarize, we have performed unidirectional freezing and thawing experiments on idealized model systems of oil-in-water emulsions and polystyrene (PS) particle suspensions.
-The aim of the experiments was to study the interaction between a single spherical object with an advancing or retracting solidification front, and how the overall particle displacement is affected when exposed to a single freeze-thaw cycle.
+The aim of the experiments was to study the interaction between an isolated spherical object with an advancing or retracting solidification front, and how the overall particle displacement is affected when exposed to a single freeze-thaw cycle.
 For the case of the deformable oil droplets, we were also interested in the reversibility of the deformation dynamics during encapsulation into the ice as compared to its extraction during thawing.

 We experimentally observed and delved into several distinct phenomena, ranging from no overall displacement of the objects for rapid freezing and thawing, an extended displacement away from its initial position throughout the entire freeze-thaw cycle for PS particles, and a return towards its initial position during thawing for oil droplets.
 The latter two phenomena indicate a clear emergence of hysteresis in the overall displacement during a single freeze-thaw cycle.
-We rationalise the particle response by qualitatively comparing our experiments with our theoretical model of Ref.\cite{meijer2024frozen}, yielding a good agreement between the predictions of the model and the experimentally observed dynamics of the PS particles, for the advancing front for which the model was made, but remarkably also for the retracting front.
-Additionally, we suggested a minor adjustment to the model to account for volume changes during phase change, yielding qualitatively promising results to rationalize the observed behaviour of the oil droplets during thawing, Finally, for the deformation dynamics of the droplets we find that, remarkably, this process is consistently reversible.
+We rationalise the particle response by qualitatively comparing our experiments with our theoretical model of Ref.\cite{meijer2024frozen}, including a minor adjustment to account for volume changes during phase change, yielding a good agreement between the predictions of the model and the experimentally observed dynamics of the PS particles, for both the advancing front, for which the model was made, but remarkably also for the retracting front.
+Additionally, the adjusted model also yields qualitatively promising results to rationalize the observed behaviour of the oil droplets during thawing.
+Finally, for the deformation dynamics of the droplets we find that, remarkably, this process is consistently reversible.

 Although our experiments focus on the dynamics of single particles, exposed to only a single freeze-thaw cycle, we are confident that our current results already highlight the complexities of this process that need further investigations to be fully understood.
 Our findings might inspire an extension of the theoretical framework to be applicable to extended thawing also.
 Lastly, and especially in the context of less dilute emulsions or suspensions, where interactions between the particles are inevitable, similar experiments as discussed here provide excellent research perspectives.
 These experiments could bridge the gap from idealised systems to those that are even more complex and realistic.